 STOPit is an app-based tool that allows students or families to make an anonymous report to school administrators at any time.
-Made through either a phone app or web-browser, STOPit is used to report: bullying, cyber bullying, violence, threats, substance abuse, suicide ideation, or asking for help.
+Made through either a phone app or web-brower, STOPit is used to report: bullying, cyber bullying, violence, threats, substance abuse, suicide ideation, or asking for help.
 STOPit allows administration to communicate in real-time with the person making the report through a text-message interface.
 Students can upload photos, videos, and any other information that will allow administrators to address issues as they arrive.

-Information about STOPit can be found on the PVUSD website by going to www.pvusd.net and clicking on "Students" and then "STOPit antibullying."
-This will direct students to site specific access codes and instructions on downloading the app and clicking on "Students" and then "STOPit anti-bullying."
+Information about STOPit can be found on the PVUSD website by going to www.pvusd.net and clicking on "Students" and then "STOPit - Stop Bullying."
+This will direct students to site specific access codes and instructions on downloading the app.